(Maryland advocates after testifying on behalf of House Bill 852 at the Maryland State House in Feb. 2020)

 New York: In January 2019, New York became the first state in the country to pass a law that supports full insurance coverage of the PSA (prostate-specific antigen) blood test, which helps determine prostate cancer risk.
 Learn more.

-Maryland: In early 2020, ZERO and local advocates in Maryland helped pass a bill at the Maryland State House (shown right) that will remove prostate cancer screening cost-sharing for men ages 40-75 in the state.
-With prostate cancer being the most diagnosed male-only cancer in the state, this legislation has the power to catch disease early and save lives and prevent any financial barriers to care.
+Maryland: In early 2020, ZERO and local advocates in Maryland helped pass a bill at the Maryland State House (shown above) that will remove prostate cancer screening cost-sharing for men ages 40-75 in the state.
+With prostate cancer being the most diagnosed male-only cancer in the state, this legislation has the power to catch the disease early and save lives and prevent any financial barriers to care.
 The law went into effect in January 2021.
 Read op-eds from legislators and patients in support of this effort, and learn more.

 Patient and caregiver stories make a difference!
 We need your voice to help improve access to testing without cost-sharing.
 By sharing your story, you’ll help: